Connect with us

 READ MORE: How much pandemic relief funds has your school district spent?

-reviewed the spending plans and spoke to local officials in three school districts which collectively received roughly $207 million: the Jackson Public School District, Ocean Springs School District, and Starkville-Oktibbeha Consolidated School District.
+Mississippi Today reviewed the spending plans and spoke to local officials in three school districts which collectively received roughly $207 million: the Jackson Public School District, Ocean Springs School District, and Starkville-Oktibbeha Consolidated School District.
 Across the districts, the major spending themes are reopening schools safely, learning loss recovery, and infrastructure improvements.

-A national analysis of district spending plans by FutureEd, an education policy think tank at Georgetown , found that districts with higher poverty levels are receiving significantly more ESSER dollars per student, nearly 10 times more when comparing the highest and lowest poverty districts.
-FutureEd said this difference stems from Congress allocating the funds using the Title I funding formula, which distributes federal funding to schools based on the number of low-income enrolled.
+A national analysis of district spending plans by FutureEd, an education policy think tank at Georgetown University, found that districts with higher poverty levels are receiving significantly more ESSER dollars per student, nearly 10 times more when comparing the highest and lowest poverty districts.
+FutureEd said this difference stems from Congress allocating the funds using the Title I funding formula, which distributes federal funding to schools based on the number of low-income students enrolled.

-FutureEd also found that the higher the poverty rate in a district, the more likely administrators were to allocate money to heating, venting, and conditioning (HVAC) updates and purchasing new instructional materials.
+FutureEd also found that the higher the poverty rate in a district, the more likely administrators were to allocate money to heating, venting, and air conditioning (HVAC) updates and purchasing new instructional materials.

 For example, in the Jackson Public School District, every school is budgeted to receive HVAC renovations, which are also often accompanied by window replacements or roof repairs.
-Chief of Staff William Merritt explained that these additional repairs are necessary to ensure that the new HVAC can effectively.
+Chief of Staff William Merritt explained that these additional repairs are necessary to ensure that the new HVAC systems can run effectively.

 Merritt said it would have been ideal to be allowed to use the federal dollars for building new facilities, since the district’s aging infrastructure means that repairing one problem often means finding another, but “that’s something that we can’t necessarily do at this time,” referencing the federal regulations that limit new construction.